codedeviate/aicollection/Writerside/topics/Services-Telnet.md

 - **Interactive Communication**: Supports interactive text-based communication between the client and server.
 - **Simple Protocol**: Easy to implement and use for basic remote access needs.

+## Telnet Commands and Tools

+Telnet does not have commands like HTTP or SIP.
+Instead, Telnet is a protocol designed for bidirectional interactive text-oriented communication.
+It operates by sending and receiving text commands and responses directly between the client and server.

+However, here are some common Telnet-related commands and tools used in a Telnet session:

+- **open**: Opens a connection to a specified host.
+- **close**: Closes the current Telnet session.
+- **quit**: Exits the Telnet client.
+- **send**: Sends special Telnet protocol characters.
+- **status**: Displays the current status of the Telnet session.
+- **set**: Sets various Telnet options.
+- **unset**: Unsets various Telnet options.
+- **z**: Suspends the Telnet session (if supported by the client).
+- **!**: Executes a command in the local shell.

+These commands are used to manage Telnet sessions and configure the Telnet client.

 ## Example: Using Telnet with Python's `telnetlib` Library

 Here is an example of using Python's `telnetlib` library to connect to a Telnet server, execute a command, and read the response.